Zac Brown Band discography

 Their third album, Uncaged, was released on July 10, 2012.
 It features the singles "The Wind", "Goodbye in Her Eyes", "Jump Right In", and "Sweet Annie".
 The band's second extended play, The Grohl Sessions, Vol. 1, was released on December 10, 2013, and features the single "All Alright", which was released on April 28, 2014.
 The band's fourth studio album, Jekyll + Hyde, was released on April 28, 2015.
 It features the singles "Homegrown", "Heavy Is the Head", Loving You Easy", "Junkyard", "Beautiful Drug", and "Castaway".
 "Heavy Is the Head" and "Junkyard" were both released as rock singles, with "Heavy Is the Head" becoming the band's first number-one single on the Billboard Mainstream Rock chart.
 Their fifth album, Welcome Home, was released on May 12, 2017, and featured the singles "My Old Man" and "Roots".

 Their sixth album, The Owl, was released on September 20, 2019.
 The album produced two singles: "Someone I Used to Know" and "Leaving Love Behind".
 On October 15, 2021, the band released The Comeback, their seventh studio album.
 The Comeback was the band's first album since The Foundation to not reach number one on the Billboard Top Country Albums chart.
 The album has produced the singles "Same Boat" and "Out in the Middle".
 "Same Boat" was the band's first single to reach number one on the Billboard Country Airplay chart since "Beautiful Drug" in 2016.
 Their third extended play, No Wake Zone, was released on September 20, 2024 on all digital platforms.
 It most notably featured the song "Pirates & Parrots", a tribute to fellow country artist Jimmy Buffett, who died on September 1, 2023.

-Love & Fear, their eighth studio album, will be released on December 5, 2025.
-Four singles have been released off it so far: "I Ain't Worried About it", "Let It Run" (a duet with Snoop Dogg), and the double single "Butterfly" (ft.
+Love & Fear, their eighth studio album, was released on December 5, 2025.
+Four singles were released off it: "I Ain't Worried About it", "Let It Run" (a duet with Snoop Dogg), and the double single "Butterfly" (ft.
 Dolly Parton) with "Give It Away".